justanotherdot/justanotherdot/site/posts/reading-review-2019.md

 ---

 This year came up at roughly sixty books "consumed".
-I've pared the list here down to about forty..
-I say "consumed" because I decided to give audio books a go.
-So while I would normally read about thirty books, I've managed to double that amount by listening to things while I work.
+I've pared the list here down to about forty.
+I say "consumed" because I decided to give audio books a go so while I would normally read about thirty books I've managed to double that amount by listening to things while I work.

 Things of note: